-In a meeting on 14 June 1999 with the Director General of IUCN, the Secretary-General proposed the conclusion of a Memorandum of Understanding (MoU) for long-term co-operation involving IUCN providing technical/scientific services to the Secretariat.
-These proposals included the better use of IUCN's regional offices, groups and networks to enhance regionalization of CITES policy issues as well as the effectiveness and efficiency of the work of the Parties, the Secretariat and IUCN.
+- 10. There is a long-standing co-operation in this area between CITES, WCMC and IUCN.
+This co-operation can be strengthened, particularly as a result of the new status of WCMC within UNEP.
+The Secretary-General, in his capacity as a member of the WCMC Transition Task Force, has made proposals to this effect and stressed the scope for a higher degree of co-ordination among biodiversity-related Conventions and the possible role that WCMC could play in this. - 11.
+On 8 October 1999, the Director General of IUCN and the Secretary-General signed a Memorandum of Understanding (MoU) for long-term co-operation involving IUCN providing technical/scientific services to the Secretariat.
+This should ensure the better use of IUCN's regional offices, groups and networks to enhance regionalization of CITES policy issues as well as the effectiveness and efficiency of the work of the Parties, the Secretariat and IUCN.
 The need for co-ordination with other biodiversity-related MEAs was stressed.
-Once the proposed MoU is signed, individual activities (e.g. conception and implementation of field projects, provision of scientific information, assistance with training activities) will be undertaken through one or more framework agreements to be annexed to the MoU.
+Individual activities (e.g. conception and implementation of field projects, provision of scientific information, assistance with training activities) will be undertaken through one or more framework agreements to be annexed to the MoU.

-This is obviously one of the most important areas for a higher degree of regionalization, see point 8 below.
+12. This is obviously one of the most important areas for a higher degree of regionalization, see point 8 below.

-2. Compliance control
+Compliance control

-An important condition for the functioning of any international legislative or regulatory system is compliance with its provisions by both its member countries and those parts of society that are affected by them.
-In addition to the formal mechanisms that have been devised to check levels of compliance (annual reports, infraction reports, the legislation project and the like), valuable information can be and is being provided by TRAFFIC and other NGOs on performance.
+- 13. An important condition for the functioning of any international legislative or regulatory system is compliance with its provisions by both its member countries and those parts of society that are affected by them.
+In addition to the formal mechanisms that have been devised to check levels of compliance (annual reports, infraction reports, the legislation project and the like), valuable information can be and is being provided by TRAFFIC and other NGOs on performance. - 14.
 Needless to say that the level of compliance with related conventions and agreements can have an important positive or negative effect on the success of each and every one of them.
 This issue therefore deserves to be further pursued with the conventions concerned with a view to the development of joint mechanisms to measure and control levels of compliance.

-3. Enforcement
+Enforcement